Overview

 Yellow Pathway

-Science in the Yellow Pathway still focuses on the skills of observation, enquiry, prediction and recording but is taught explicitly via a rolling 3 year curriculum in KS3.
+Science in the Yellow Pathway still focuses on the skills of observation, enquiry, prediction and recording but is taught explicitly via a rolling 3 year curriculum in KS3 and KS4.
 The Yellow Pathway is closely modelled on the national curriculum - we have selected topics that we believe to be the most relevant and important to our learners, in order to instil a love for science, to understand more and to make links to science in their everyday lives.
+In KS4 we then build on these topics, exploring them in greater depth.

 KS3 Yellow Pathway Plan